 \begin{ass}[Tapering parameter] We have either \begin{enumerate} \item $\lam_n\equiv \lam>0$ (a fixed constant), or \item $\lam_n\to 0$ in such a way that for $\kappa>1/2$ in \eqref{hm:A_J-1},

 \end{enumerate} \end{ass}

-The condition \eqref{hm:lam.condition-2} is equivalent to $n^{\kappa-1/2}\lam_n \to \infty$, implying that the speed of $\lam_n \to 0$ must not be too quick, but can be arbitrarily slow.
-This is natural, since it will be seen that, roughly speaking, our asymptotic results hold under both Assumptions \ref{hm:A_lam}(1) and Assumption \ref{hm:A_lam}(2) in a seamless manner.
+The condition \eqref{hm:lam.condition-2} is equivalent to $n^{\kappa-1/2}\lam_n \to \infty$, implying that the rate at which $\lam_n \to 0$ must not be too fast, though it can be arbitrarily slow.
+This seems natural, since our asymptotic results fail to hold for $\lam=0$ in the presence of the contaminations.
+We will see that the asymptotic covariance matrices of our estimators under Assumption \ref{hm:A_lam}(1) are continuous at $\lam=0$.